Yes, you can drink too much alkaline water. You can drink too much of any kind of water. Overconsumption of water causes

 - The result you get is the amount of water in ounces that you need to drink daily

 For example: If you weigh 170 Lbs, you would want to drink 85 ounces of water per day.
-You should increase your water intake on hot days, and days where you exercise vigorously.
+You should increase your water intake on hot days and days where you exercise vigorously.
 Add 16 ounces of water per hour of vigorous exercise.
-For hot days, listen to your body and drink when thirsty.
-By following these simple rules, you’ll never have to worry about drinking too much alkaline water (or any kind of water for that matter).
+On hot days, listen to your body and drink when thirsty.
+By following these simple rules, you’ll never have to worry about drinking too much alkaline water.

 Why you should drink alkaline water

 Alkaline water hydrates better than plain water.
-By drinking alkaline water for your recommended daily intake, you’ll give your body the mineral nutrition from water it needs, and improve your hydration status, which could:
+Drink alkaline water for your recommended daily intake of water.
+You’ll give your body the mineral nutrition from water it needs.
+Furthermore, you’ll improve your hydration status, which could:

 - Prevent a heart attack or stroke